-In particular, the course provides students with opportunites to study digital multimedia storage and communications technologies, data analytics and data mining, in terms of algorithms and goals in real-world problems.
+In particular, the course provides students with opportunities to study digital multimedia storage and communications technologies, data analytics and data mining, in terms of algorithms and goals in real-world problems.

 To complement the taught modules, students carry out a significant individual research project, which will provide them with the opportunity to put their knowledge into practice.
 Students will also attend seminars on project planning/management, ethics, health & safety, report writing, library skills and career management, to help prepare them for the demands of the course and for future study or employment.

 The course sits firmly in the middle of information and communication technology, providing training in both the foundations and applications (drawn from recent research and industrial practice).
-For example, there is increased focus in industry on leveraging the recent explosion in social media data to make better informed decisions on how to invest in engineering infrastructure.
+For example, there is increased focus in the industry on leveraging the recent explosion in social media data to make better-informed decisions on how to invest in engineering infrastructure.